hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

 Say life thrives at the frontiers of ruin.
 Is this a theodicy?
+I think not.
 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of scales will raise the dead.
 Loss is loss is loss, and when order runs out, so does life.